Homework 9: Programs as Data, Macros

 Programs as Data: Chef Curry

 Recall that currying transforms a multiple argument function into a series of higher-order, one argument functions.
+For a review of how this looks in Python, please see the following previous lecture video on Function Currying.
 In the next set of questions, you will be creating functions that can automatically curry a function of any length using the notion that programs are data!

 Q1: Cooking Curry